 Chair of Teaching & Learning Committee

-As a new member of the Governing body I am really looking forward to supporting the great work that the school does.
+As a member of the Governing body, I really enjoy supporting the great work that the school does.
 I am a mother of two children, who both attend St Joseph’s.
 I have a background in primary education and have classroom experience as well as knowledge of recruitment, safeguarding, teaching and learning, assessment and Ofsted expectations.
 I am a practising Catholic and have studied the CCRS to explore how faith can enhance the school curriculum.
 As a parent, I hope that I can work effectively between the school staff and the parents.
-As a governor I am responsible for safeguarding, Pupil Premium, EYFS and am chair of the Pupil Support Committee.
+As a governor, I am responsible for safeguarding, standards and progress, EYFS and am chair of the Teaching and Learning Committee.

 Eleanor Foster – Associate Governor